Frequently asked questions

 Which banks does Chip work with?

-Chip is currently available only in the UK and works with: NatWest, Halifax, Lloyds, Nationwide, Barclays, HSBC, First Direct, Santander, TSB, RBS, Metro Bank and Co-operative Bank.
+Chip is currently available only in the UK and connects with: NatWest, Halifax, Lloyds, Nationwide, Barclays, HSBC, First Direct, Santander, TSB, RBS, Metro Bank and Co-operative Bank.

-Chip will save automatically for you every few days.
+Chip will automatically move money for you every few days into your Chip account.

-How much control do I have over Chip’s automatic saving?
+How much control do I have over Chip’s automatic calculation of what I can stash away?

-You can cancel any save before it goes ahead and you can pause automatic saving any time - just tap ‘pause’ to stop Chip saving for you and tap ‘resume’ to make it start again.
-You can also ask Chip to increase or decrease the amount it saves by tapping ‘save more’ or ‘save less’.
+You can cancel any transaction before it goes ahead and you can pause Chip altogether at any time - just tap ‘pause’ to stop Chip moving money for you and tap ‘resume’ to make it start again.
+You can also ask Chip to increase or decrease the amount it stashes away by tapping ‘more’ or ‘less’.

 Can I deposit a lump sum in my account?

-You can move up to £100 per day from your current account to your Chip savings account, and you can only move a total of £100 every 24 hours.
-For example, if you save £100 at 3pm on Monday, you can't save again until 3pm Tuesday.
+You can move up to £100 per day from your current account to your Chip account, six times per month.
+The minimum transfer is £1.
 You can’t set up a standing order - it has to be done manually.

-Once you’re up and running, all automatic saves will show as ‘pending’ at first - by law Chip has to give you a day to cancel the save if you want to and then wait 48 hours before instructing the Direct Debit transfer.
+All transactions (automatic and manual) show as ‘pending’ at first - we give you some time to cancel if you want to and then (by law) have to wait 48 hours before instructing the Direct Debit transfer.
+Once the money has left your bank account, it will be in your Chip account by the next working day.

 Can I connect more than one account?

 Not yet.
-At the moment you can link one current account to one Chip savings account - but we’re working on features such as multiple savings pots and shared Chip savings accounts.
+At the moment you can link one current account to one Chip account - but we’re working on features such as multiple pots and shared Chip accounts.

 How do I access my account?

-Your access to your savings is entirely through the Chip app.
+Your access to your Chip account is entirely through the Chip app, with same-day withdrawals.

 How can I withdraw my money?